SteelCompendium/data-rules-md-dse/Abilities/Censor/3rd-Level Features/Edict of Perfect Order.md

   scc:
     - mcdm.heroes.v1:feature.ability.censor.3rd-level-feature:edict-of-perfect-order-7-wrath
   scdc:
-    - 1.1.1:13.2.7.6:02
+    - 1.1.1:11.2.7.6:02
   source: mcdm.heroes.v1
   target: Each enemy in the area
   type: feature/ability/censor/3rd-level-feature
 effects:
+  - name: Effect
-  - effect: "Until the end of the encounter or until you are dying, whenever a target uses an ability that costs Malice (see *[Draw Steel:
+    effect: "Until the end of the encounter or until you are dying, whenever a target uses an ability that costs Malice (see *[Draw Steel:
       Monsters](https://mcdm.gg/DS-Monsters)*), they take holy damage equal to three times your Presence score.
 A target judged by you takes an extra 2d6 holy damage."
-    name: Effect
 ```